DilanRocco/Interlude/to-do.md

 - Learn how data interacts with the Views. </br>
 - time left in the menubar or time/or a hourglass
 - page for you open the app for the first time
+- fix overlays for one hour and two hour

 ## settings that do exist
 - 1. ability to change the time for how long screen time is